yottaawesome/hello-calculator-32/README.md

 4. **Generic lambas and functions**: generic lambdas remain one of the most useful additions to C++ and are essential in generic code.
 5. **Concepts:** these are extremely useful for dealing with a set of distinct types in generic way.
 E.g., you may wish to run some logic only on buttons (which are parameterized types); a concept can constrain the acceptable types to a function or lambda, avoiding things like extensive `if constexpr` statements.

-You'll notice a console window is displayed alongside the GUI window when the calculator runs; this is simply used for logging and debugging purposes.
+You'll notice a console window is displayed alongside the GUI window when the calculator runs; this is simply used in the `Debug` and `Instrumented` builds for logging and debugging purposes.
+It's suppressed in the `Release` build.

 ## Building